Japan PM says government will consider state of emergency for Tokyo area

-The possible emergency declaration would mark a reversal, as has Suga resisted any such drastic steps to restrict economic activity.
+The emergency declaration would mark a reversal for Prime Minister Yoshihide Suga, who has resisted any such drastic steps despite criticism that the government was acting too slowly.

 Japan saw a record 4,520 new cases on Dec.
 31, prompting the capital, Tokyo, and three neighbouring prefectures to seek an emergency declaration from the national government.
-The region now accounts for about half of new nationwide cases.
+There were 3,158 new cases on Sunday, according to public broadcaster NHK; Tokyo and its environs accounted for about half of them.

-“Even during the three days of the New Year’s holidays, cases didn’t go down in the greater Tokyo area,” Suga said at a news conference to mark the start of 2021.
-“We felt that a stronger message was needed.”
+“Even during the three days of the New Year’s holidays, cases didn’t go down in the greater Tokyo area,” Suga told a news conference.

+“We felt that a stronger message was needed,” he added, when asked to explain the change of heart on a potential emergency declaration.

 Japanese shares fell on the year’s first day of trading, reacting to news of the potential state of emergency.